-Common wine cooler problems we fix
+Common wine cooler problems local techs fix

 Our most frequent call is a unit that won’t reach its set temperature.
-We start by checking the obvious.
+Techs start by checking the obvious.
 Is the condenser coil packed with dust.
 Is the cooling fan still spinning.
 Does the door seal still pull shut.
 On dual-zone coolers, one zone often fails while the other holds fine, which usually points to a bad zone fan or a stuck damper.
 If the bottles feel warm and the inside walls sweat, the cold air isn’t circulating.
 We have a guide on what to do when your wine cooler isn’t cooling, but a hands-on diagnosis is the next step.

 Noise is the second most common complaint.
 A compressor unit should hum low and steady.
 A thermoelectric unit should be nearly silent.
 A buzz or rattle usually means a fan blade hitting frost or a worn fan bearing.
 A clunk or hard knock on a compressor model can mean the compressor mounts are shot or the unit is short-cycling.
-We track the noise to the exact part instead of guessing.
+Techs track the noise to the exact part instead of guessing.
 We’ve also written up wine cooler noises explained if you want the full breakdown.

 Compressor vs. thermoelectric wine cooler repairs